Publish Novellas 11 May 2022

 EPISODE 1 – TWIN STRANGER

-An international service that reunites widows or lovers who breakup with a perfect match attracts a wealthy client with dangerous motives in this novella drama miniseries.
+An international service that reunites widows or lovers who breakup with a perfect match attracts a wealthy client with dangerous motives in this novella mystery miniseries.

 The odds of having identical (monozygotic) twins varies around the world and over time.
 For the United States, it is now about 1 in 333 births.
 Doppelgänger is a German word that literally means twin walker.
 A more modern American expression is “twin stranger.”
 That is, someone with different parents who is identical to another.

 Even if there are 50 thousand people identical to you existing in the world, the chance of crossing their paths is remote.
 Instead of a haystack, imagine a stack of 8 billion needles comprised of 50 thousand each of different lengths.
 Though the existence of a match is around 1 in 135, researchers estimate that you would need to compare 1 trillion needles to find a match.

 Lookalikes have similarities but are not identical.
 You might imagine that they could be siblings.
 Resemblance may be subjective as you zero in on the eyes, smile, or mannerisms.
 It is common to meet people who remind you of a person you know.
 However, others may not notice the resemblance.